hindmasj/my-nifi-cluster/docs/experiment-fork_join_enrichment.md

 In practice this branch could also be used to capture the lookup in the first place.

-## MergeEnrichment
+## JoinEnrichment
 This processor has queued the original and waits for the enrichment to complete before joining both flow files.
-Each record is merged by putting each into an enclosing record, for example
+Each record is joined by putting each into an enclosing record, for example

 ```
 {